martinthomson/dap-dp-ext/draft-thomson-ppm-dap-dp-ext.md

 as a result of producing a report.

 The value of the codepoint is
-an encoding of the number of milli-epsilons of budget that are expended, using as many bytes as needed to encode the value in network byte order.
+an encoding of the number of micro-epsilons of budget that are expended, using as many bytes as needed to encode the value in network byte order.
-Each unit is a one-thousandth of an epsilon (ε) as used in (ε, δ)-differential privacy.
+Each unit is a one-millionth of an epsilon (ε) as used in (ε, δ)-differential privacy.

+The micro-epsilon value is encoded as a 32-bit integer in network byte order.
+This permits the expenditure of up to ε=4294.967295.

 {:aside}
 > Note(1): Where the delta (δ) value is non-zero,